dabeaz/curio/README.rst

 About
 -----
-Curio is the creation of David Beazley (@dabeaz).  http://www.dabeaz.com
+Curio is the creation of David Beazley (@dabeaz) who is also responsible for its maintenance.  http://www.dabeaz.com

 P.S.
 ----
-You should come take a `course <https://www.dabeaz.com/courses.html>`_!
+If you want to learn more about concurrent programming, you should come take a `course <https://www.dabeaz.com/courses.html>`_!

 .. |--| unicode:: U+2013   .. en dash
 .. |---| unicode:: U+2014  .. em dash, trimming surrounding whitespace